TypesettingTools/DependencyControl/README.md

 #### Install Instructions ####
  1. Download the latest DependencyControl release for your platform and unpack its contents to your Aegisub **user** automation directory.
+ Alternatively use one of the [provided Aegisub builds](http://files.line0.eu/builds/Aegisub/) with built-in DependencyControl.

  _It is essential DependencyControl and all scripts it's used reside in the **user** automation directory, **NOT** the the automation directory in the Aegisub application folder._